BiancaNiemann/BiancaNiemann/README.md

 ## 🚀 About Me
 - Passionate about data, analytics, and transforming raw information into actionable insights.
-- After years in payroll, I'm thrilled to explore the world of data—learning powerful tools and techniques over the past year that I can't wait to use in the real world!
+- After many years in payroll, I'm thrilled to explore the world of data—learning powerful tools and techniques over the past year that I can't wait to use in the real world!
 - When I'm not exploring datasets, you'll find me outdoors—riding my mountain bike or wandering in the forest.
 Nature fuels my creativity!

 ## 🛠️ My Top Skills